Partner Sites

 A ‘CPA’ is the title given to qualified accountants in the US who have passed the CPA exam and earned their CPA certification, therefore becoming a certified public accountant.

-The professional CPA qualification enables accountants to be recognized as experts in their field and to perform certain tax and accounting duties which other accountants cannot.
+The professional CPA qualification enables accountants to be recognized as experts in their field and to perform certain tax and accounting duties that other accountants cannot.

 CPAs generally utilize their expertise to help businesses and clients reach their financial aims by advising them on financial matters and creating financial reports.
-Unlike accountants without a CPA designation, CPAs can also represent clients in IRS (Internal Revenue Service) cases, and both perform and sign off audits.
+Unlike accountants without a CPA designation, CPAs can also represent clients in Internal Revenue Service (IRS) cases, and both perform and sign off on audits.

 Is it worth becoming a CPA?

 CPAs can expect to experience a lot of mobility in their careers: many accountants move into public or corporate accounting, government services, education, non-profit, or executive roles after earning CPA licenses.
-They tend to choose an area to specialize in, which can range anywhere from tax assurance to forensic services to financial planning.
+CPAs also tend to specialize in one area, this can range from tax assurance to forensic services to financial planning.

 The CPA designation is highly regarded, providing strong career opportunities.
 CPAs are well respected as experts in their field and can expect to be valued and recognized by many organizations.
-As a CPA you can earn an estimated 10-15% more than non-CPA licensed professionals working in accounting-related jobs.
+As a CPA you can expect to earn an estimated 10-15% more than non-CPA licensed professionals working in accounting jobs, according to the Bureau of Labour Statistics (BLS).
 You can also expect a degree of job security.

-“A CPA license is a valuable asset,” says Professor Lasse Niemi from Aalto University School of Business.
+“A CPA license is a valuable asset,” says associate professor Lasse Niemi from Aalto University School of Business.

 “Having a CPA license enables you to have your own business as an accounting professional.
 It is also a great way to start your career as the competencies you learn are very broad and can open many doors,” he adds.